Uncle-Antnee/coding-quiz-challenge/Readme.md

 ## Description

-Creating a timed quiz on JavaScript fundamentals that stores high scores.
+Creating a timed quiz using JavaScript learned in module 4.
+The quiz is based on JavaScript fundamentals, the quiz uses time/correct answers to give a high score after completing the quiz.

 ## links